-Businesses can contribute to an economic system by inventing new products that increase the availability of resources.
+Businesses can contribute to an economic system by inventing new products that increase the availability and development of an economy's resources.

-PPT 2-8

-Examples of Ways to Increase
+PPT 2-8 Examples of Ways to Increase Resources

-Resources

-PPT 2-9

-Thomas Malthus and the Dismal
+PPT 2-9 Thomas Malthus and the Dismal Science

-Science

 Thomas Malthus believed that if people were left to their own devices there would be chaos; therefore the government needed to be heavily involved in controlling the economy.
 Malthus' ideas are still with us.
-Neo-Malthusian ideas of overpopulation are prevalent in books such as Paul Ehrlich's The Population Bomb which contains ideas similar to those presented by Thomas Malthus 200 years ago.
+Neo-Malthusian ideas of overpopulation are prevalent in books such as Paul Ehrlich's The Population Bomb which contains ideas similar to those presented by Thomas Malthus 200 years ago